 There is a story in Poland that tries to explain the woodpecker’s red cap.
 The story goes that God and the Devil both plow their fields.
 God uses a woodpecker and the devil uses a horse.
 The devil is much more effective with the horse and so God secretly borrows out the horse for one night and plows his entire field.
 The next morning the Devil believes that it was all the work of the woodpecker and asks good for a swap between the two.
 The Devil soon enough finds out that the woodpecker is unable to plow the field and he realizes that he has been tricked by the Almighty.
 He gets so angry that he hits the woodpecker’s head and adds a wound to it.

 Indonesian woodpecker story

 There’s another famous woodpecker called Woody.
-Woody woodpecker was created in 1940 by Walter Lantz and Ben Hardaway.
+Woody Woodpecker was created in 1940 by Walter Lantz and Ben Hardaway.
 I remember him well and loved watching him as a child.
 I was reading that the idea on Woody was born when Lantz was on honeymoon with his wife.
 They stayed at a cabin and a woodpecker was knocking constantly to their roof.
 When it started raining they realized that the bird has drilled holes in the roof and water enter into the cabin.
-Lantz wanted to shoot the bird but the wife suggested to create a cartoon about then nasty little bird.
+Lantz wanted to shoot the bird but the wife suggested creating a cartoon about the nasty little bird.
 And so Woody Woodpecker was born.